Bonitasoft-Community/bonita-camp/docs/en/03-forms.md

    - Verify the following points:
      - The widget presenting the error is not visible
+     - It is possible to test the preview on different devices, from the mobile phone to the big screen
      - The *Submit* button is disabled by default (this is due to the validation provided by the form container)
      - The *Submit* button is enabled when the form is valid
    > **Note:** the form cannot be submitted from the preview mode even if it is valid.